crymscom/srganalytics-ios/docs/README.md

 1. Run `carthage update --configuration Release-static` to update the dependencies.
 2. Add the frameworks listed above and generated in the `Carthage/Build/iOS/Static` folder to the _Linked frameworks and libraries_ list of your target.
-3. Also add any resource bundle `.bundle` found within the `.framework` folders to your project directly.
+3. Also add any resource bundle `.bundle` found within the `.framework` folders to your target directly.
 4. Some non-statically built framework dependencies are built in the `Carthage/Build/iOS` folder.
 Add them by following the _Dynamic framework integration_ instructions above.
 5. Add the `-all_load` flag to your target _Other linker flags_.